-Alphington Grammar School is approximately 7 kilometres north-east from the centre of Melbourne.
-The school is only 700 metres (6 - 8 minutes' walk) from the Alphington train station.
-The station is on the Hurstbridge Line.
-The train trip from Alphington station to the City (Flinders Street), takes about 15 minutes.
+Melbourne is a large cosmopolitan city and Alphington Grammar School is approximately 7 kilometres to the northeast of the centre of Melbourne.
+The School is only 700 metres (6-8 minutes' walk) from Alphington Railway Station, which is serviced frequently by trains throughout the day (on the City - Hurstbridge Line).
+The train trip from the City (Flinders Street Station) to Alphington Station takes about 15 minutes.